sezanzeb/input-remapper/README.md

 - [x] highlight changes and alert before discarding unsaved changes
 - [ ] automatically load presets on login for plugged in devices
 - [ ] automatically load presets when devices get plugged in after login
-- [x] ask for administrator permissions using polkit
 - [x] make sure it works on wayland
 - [ ] add to the AUR, provide .deb and .appimage files
 - [ ] support timed macros, maybe using some sort of syntax